 Appalachian Trail Museum

-There’s only one museum in the United States devoted exclusively to hiking and, of course, you’ll find it on the nation’s longest hiking trail.
+There’s only one museum in the United States devoted exclusively to hiking, and, of course, you’ll find it on the nation’s longest hiking trail.
 The Appalachian Trail Museum in Pine Grove Furnace State Park is an enthralling deep dive into the history of the trail, its founders, and more than 100 years of photos taken along the iconic hiking path.
-The basement of the museum, inside a 200-year-old grist mill, includes an educational “children’s version” of the Appalachian Trail, perfect for future hikers.
-Five new exhibits opened in 2019 including a "Night on the Trail" designed to give children a sense of what it's like to spend a night on the A.T.
-Upcoming plans include the installation of the large interactive map exhibit.
+The basement of the museum, inside a 200-year-old grist mill, includes an educational “children’s version” of the Appalachian Trail, perfect for future hikers, including a "Night on the Trail" designed to give children a sense of what it's like to spend a night on the A.T.

 The Mansion at Kings Gap

 One of the most stunning sights in the Appalachian Mountains is the unexpected appearance of a regal, 100-year-old mansion sitting among the forest peaks.
-Known colloquially as “the mansion,” this landmark is now called the Kings Gap Environmental Education Center and offers one of the most breathtaking panoramic views in the whole Cumberland Valley.
-The mansion is surrounded by more than 2,500 acres of picturesque mountain terrain and more than 25 miles of hiking trails that are open year-round with free admission.
-The Mansion is often open on weekends for self-guided tours and you can enjoy weekend stays from late April through mid-November.
+Known colloquially as “the mansion,” this landmark is now called the Kings Gap Environmental Education Center and offers one of the most breathtaking panoramic views in the whole of Cumberland Valley.
+The mansion is surrounded by over 2,500 acres of picturesque mountain terrain and more than 25 miles of hiking trails open year-round with free admission.
+The Mansion is often open on weekends for self-guided tours, and you can enjoy weekend stays from late April through mid-November.

 Waggoner’s Gap

-Cumberland Valley Rail Trail and Cumberland Valley Railroad Museum
+Cumberland Valley Rail Trail, Cumberland Valley Railroad Museum, Conrail Museum

 What was once the path of the old legacy Cumberland Valley railroad corridor has been reborn as the Cumberland Valley Rail Trail, a 13-mile trail that’s ideal for hiking, biking, and horseback riding.
-Combine history and hiking with a visit to the Cumberland Valley Railroad Museum, located at the Shippensburg Station trailhead.
-The museum is housed in a restored 1956 Penn Central 50-foot boxcar and adds another signature find to the Cumberland Valley.
-While there, you will also see a recently painted ex-Conrail 86-foot boxcar that will soon become the Conrail Museum & Archive, a unique state-of-the-art facility that will further explore Cumberland Valley's rich railroad history.
+Combine history and hiking with a visit to the Cumberland Valley Railroad Museum and the Conrail Museum, both located at the Shippensburg Station trailhead.
+The CVRR museum is housed in a restored 1956 Penn Central 50-foot boxcar, and the Conrail Museum is a unique facility located in a restored Conrail 86-foot boxcar.
+Both are signature finds that explore Cumberland Valley's rich railroad history.

 Carlisle’s LeTort Nature Trail and Fly Fishing Museum